pgrondek/Prusa-Firmware/README.md

 * Enable setting nozzle diameter via GCode when not in farm-mode
 * Add Fiberwood to pre-heat menu
 * Add G-code to enable/disable stealth mode
+* Option to enable/disable MMU from menu

 # Build
 ## Linux

 1. Clone this repository and checkout the correct branch for your desired release version.

 1. Set your printer model.
    - For MK3 --> skip to step 3.
    - If you have a different printer model, follow step [2.b](#2b) from Windows build
 1. Install GNU AWK  `sudo apt-get install gawk`
 If you use mawk instead of gawk you get strange errors when multi language support is generated like:
 `awk: line 2: function strtonum never defined
 sed: couldn't write 4 items to stdout: Broken pipe ./lang-build.sh: 121: ./lang-build.sh: arithmetic expression: expecting EOF: "0x"awk: line 2: function strtonum never defined